 Cooking Oils You Need to Know and How to Use Them!

-What are we using it for cooking, frying, salads, or baking?
+What are we using the oil for?
+Cooking, frying, making salads, or baking?

 What is the oil’s smoke point level and its fatty acid healthy balance?

 It’s like a balancing act.
 On one hand, we want an oil that works well at high heat, but we also want it to have the right kinds of healthy fats, like Omega 3 and Omega 6.

 And if the oil has lots of good stuff like antioxidants and vitamins, that’s even better!